Devon Bat Group Constitution, May 2017

 8. Other Formal posts held by members of the Devon Bat Group:

-- All moneys received by the Group shall be promptly deposited in the Group’s bank
+b.
+All moneys received by the Group shall be promptly deposited in the Group’s bank account.

-- A proper record of income and expenditure shall be maintained by the treasurer and presented at the Group’s AGM.
+d.
+Accounts of income and expenditure shall be maintained by the treasurer and verified by an independent person outside of the group at the end of each year.
+These will be presented along with a summary at the Group’s AGM.

 A quorum at committee meetings shall be 5 members, of which at least two are serving officers of the Group or an approved deputy or deputies as per 6.c.